Pupil Premium

 What is Pupil Premium?

 At Oakfield Community Primary & Nursery School we have high aspirations and ambitions for all our children and we believe that no child should be left behind.
 We are determined that every child should be given the chance to realise their full potential, whatever their background.
-Approximately 55% of the children who attend our school are eligible for this funding.
-Pupil premium represents a significant proportion of our budget and this statement outlines how it is spent to maximum effect.
+Approximately 50% of the children who attend our school are eligible for this funding.
+Pupil premium represents a significant proportion of our budget and our Policy outlines how it is spent to maximum effect.

 Pupil premium is additional funding, from the government, provided to schools for supporting pupils from low income families to ensure they benefit from the same opportunities as all other children.
 Research shows that pupils from deprived backgrounds underachieve compared to their non-deprived peers.
 The premium is provided to enable schools to ‘close the gap’ in attainment.